 Ashley Robinson

 Ashley Robinson is a professional basketball player from the USA.
 She had born on august 12, 1982.
 She is 6 feet 4 inches tall, and most recently, she played with Seattle Storm.
 In Grand Prairie, Texas, Ashley played basketball for South Grand Prairie High School.
-In the 2000 WBCA High School All-America Game, Ashley participated and scored eleven points, which led her to earn the MVP honor.
-Ashley was a team member of the USA Women's U18 team that has won the gold medal at the FIBA Americas Championship in Mar Del Plata, Argentina.
-That event was held in July 2000, when the USA team beat Cuba to win the championship.
+In 2000 WBCA High School All-America Game, Ashley participated and scored eleven points, which led her to earn MVP honor.
+Ashley was a team member of the USA Women’s U18 team that has won the gold medal at the FIBA Americas Championship in Mar Del Plata, Argentina.
+That event was held in July 2000, where the USA team has beaten Cuba to win the championship.
 Ashley was the top scorer with 15 points in the inaugural game against Mexico.
 She had an average of 8.4 points per game and became the third-highest rebounder on the team with 5.2 per game.

 Jessica Moore